 You may be able to claim the child and dependent care credit if you pay for the care of a qualifying individual so you can work or look for work.
 If you are married, both spouses must have earned income to qualify for the credit.
 Exceptions apply to disabled or student spouses.

-To enter child and dependent care information in your TaxAct return, click the Federal tab (On smaller devices, click the menu icon in the upper left-hand corner, then select Federal), then click Child and Dependent Care.
+To enter child and dependent care information in your TaxAct return, click Federal.
+(On smaller devices, click the menu icon in the upper left-hand corner, then select Federal), then click Child and Dependent Care.

 The amount of your credit is generally a percentage (20-35%, depending on adjusted gross income) of the work-related care expenses you paid to a care provider.
 The expenses that qualify for the credit must be reduced by the amount of any dependent care benefits provided by your employer that you excluded from gross income.